Muhammad-Huzaifa-Ayub/CPU-Testing/README.md

 ### Output is hard to read
 Run the benchmark from a standard terminal window with enough width to display aligned columns properly.

 ---

-## License / Usage

-No license was specified in the source code.
-Before redistributing or publishing the project, decide whether you want:

-- permissive reuse
-- internal-only use
-- open-source publication
-- a custom license header

-If you plan to share the code publicly, it is a good idea to add a clear license file and a short project description at the top of the repository.

----